 Drink peppermint and fennel tea: Peppermint tea can be very beneficial for your digestive system and help alleviate problems like bloating, stomach gas and flatulence.
 Peppermint has relaxant and antispasmodic properties and can help relieve cramps and spasms in the gastrointestinal tract, bile duct and gallbladder.
 This improves the passage of both food and swallowed air through the digestive tract, allowing them to go through smoothly and without pain or discomfort.

 According to experts, getting your heart rate up is one of the best ways to get rid of bloating and other PMS symptoms.
 When you don’t exercise, you tend to have a more sluggish digestive system, so learn to sweat it out and make sure you do so regularly since this will definitely reduce constipation.
-You can try lighter work outs like swimming and yoga.
+You can try lighter work outs like swimming with our WUKA swim bikini and yoga.
+We even had customers run marathons with their WUKA Heavy.

 Get more sleep 🛌💤 😪